njsubedi/cloudron-erpnext/README.md

 ## LDAP Connection [WIP]

-LDAP Auth is already configured.
+LDAP Auth is not already configured.
 When a user logs in for the first time, a new **System User** is created with **Guest** role.
 An admin can then change the user's role.

 LDAP Group sync or custom group mapping could also be possible, but I haven't tried it yet.
 Send a PR if you want.

 For now, use the script `/app/code/setup-ldap.sh` and make necessary changes, then modify the LDAP settings to suit your needs using the REST API, even if you have already completed setup.
+It takes one of the three params:
+- add : adds LDAP settings to the site
+- disable: disables LDAP settings (required before deleting)
+- delete: deletes the LDAP settings for the site

 ## Updating ErpNext